nextflow-io/training/docs/nf_template/5_customizing.md

 The `nf-core lint` command will help manage nf-core components and test that they match the remote source they came from.

-For example, if you modify an nf-core module, it will no longer match the remote and a linting test of this module would fail.
+For example, if you modify an nf-core module, it will no longer match the remote and a linting test of this module will fail.

 !!! question "Exercise"